2.1. Introducing the Muscles of the Thorax

 - The diaphragm.
 This is a muscular sheet with two domes and a central tendon.
 It is the main muscle used in normal, quiet breathing.
 It also marks the inferior boundary of the thoracic cavity.

-- 'Assisting' muscles in respiration, namely serratus anterior, serratus posterior, pectoralis major, pecotralis minor and subclavius.
-These muscles are only used during forced inspiration or expiration.
+- 'Assisting' muscles in respiration, namely serratus anterior, serratus posterior, pectoralis major, pecotralis minor, subclavius and the scalene muscles.